raivo-otp/ios-application/PRIVACY.md

 ## Privacy Policy

-Tijme Gommers built the Raivo app as an open-source service.
+Tijme Gommers built the Raivo app as a non-commercial open-source service, licensed under the [CC BY-NC 4.0](https://github.com/tijme/raivo/blob/master/LICENSE.md) license.
 This service is provided by Tijme Gommers at no cost and is intended for use as is.

 This page is used to inform visitors regarding the policies with the collection, use, and disclosure of personal information if anyone decided to use this service.